 A Justice and Advocacy Book Group

 Grab a copy of our current book or a previous one - we try to keep extras available in the Parish Hall - and start reading.
+We finish each book with a "souper" discussion on a Sunday evening.
+Good soup, good discussion, challenging ideas and new perspectives.

 This is what we are reading and some of what we have read:

-During Lent 2025 we will be focusing on the murder of Emmett Till.
-We'll use two books as our main sources:
+During Lent 2025 we will be focusing on the 1955 murder of Emmett Till.

 The Barn by Wright Thompson

-The Blood of Emmett Till by Timothy Tyson.
+The Blood of Emmett Till by Timothy Tyson

 Poetry: